Podzied/Top-Driver-Monitor/README.md

   </h4>
 </div>
 <p><font size="3">
-As many of you know I am currently studing computer science.
-The configuration, devices, layout, linked Blog posts and YouTube videos should help inspire you to jump head first into the IOT world.
-This is the live working configuration of <strong>my Smart Home</strong>.
-Use the menu links to jump between sections.
-All of the code is under the <em>config</em> directory and free to use and contribute to.
-Be sure to subscribe to the <a href="https://eepurl.com/dmXFYz">Blog Mailing list</a> and YouTube Channel. (https://YouTube.com/vCloudInfo)</p>
+As many of you know I am currently a high school student studying computer science, along with that I need to complete drivers for my drivers education class in order to pass and get my drivers license.
+Because of this I created the Top Driver monitor.
+It is a monitor that continously checks TopDriver for any avalible drives.
+You can search by location, date, time, appointment type, pickup type, and many other filters.
+This is just one example of how I use programming in my daily life.</p>
 <div align="center"><a name="menu"></a>
   <h4>
     <a href="https://www.vCloudInfo.com/tag/iot">